Analysis | Four years later, Trump’s still rationalizing losing the popular vote

 It is true that, if it were not for California, Trump would not have lost the popular vote.
 But, then, if you slice off any one-eighth of the country that skews heavily toward one party or the other, you’re going to affect the popular vote outcome.

-It is not true that there was “tremendous cheating” in California, despite Trump’s repeated claims to that effect.
-You know one way that I know that?
-Donald Trump has been the president of the United States for more than three years and has repeatedly made clear that he thinks he can dispatch the Department of Justice to investigate things that he’d like to see investigated.
-Yet at no point has there been any news release from the FBI announcing a sweeping crackdown on voter fraud that occurred in 2016.
+It is not true there was “tremendous cheating” in California, despite Trump’s repeated claims to that effect.
+You know one way I know that?
+Trump has been the president of the United States for more than three years and has repeatedly made clear he thinks he can dispatch the Justice Department to investigate things he would like to see investigated.
+Yet at no point has there been any statement from the FBI announcing a sweeping crackdown on voter fraud that occurred in 2016.
 At no point has there been any demonstrated fraud of even 500 votes in the state, much less a few million.
-Trump tried to cobble together a voter fraud commission early in his presidency, but that fell apart due to a combination of ineptitude and disinterest from state governments which recognized that this wasn’t a good use of their time.
+Trump tried to cobble together a voter fraud commission early in his presidency, but that fell apart because of a combination of ineptitude and disinterest from state governments that recognized this wasn’t a good use of their time.

-Trump hasn't previously suggested that there was rampant fraud in New York because, again, there wasn't.
-New York's voting rules are in fact much more stringent than California's, something Trump learned firsthand back in 2004 when, camera crew in tow, he went to vote and kept getting turned away from polling places.
-The result was Trump filling out a provisional ballot (which was eventually counted) and the second-most political significant “Access Hollywood” clip in history.
+Trump hasn’t previously suggested there was rampant fraud in New York because, again, there wasn’t.
+New York’s voting rules are in fact much more stringent than California’s, something Trump learned firsthand back in 2004 when, camera crew in tow, he went to vote and kept getting turned away from polling places.
+The result was Trump filling out a provisional ballot (which was eventually counted) and the second-most politically significant “Access Hollywood” clip in history.

 Trump just says this stuff.
-He just makes these claims, as casually as he asserts that his approval among Republicans is a steady 96 percent, which it isn’t.
+He just makes these claims, as casually as he asserts his approval among Republicans is a steady 96 percent, which it isn’t.
 He does so largely out of insecurity, wanting to rationalize that 2016 loss and inoculate his supporters against a repeat performance in November.

-That's led to justifiable concern that Trump's supporters will refuse to accept the results of the election.
-New polling from Suffolk University and USA Today offers some consolation on that point, though: Trump supporters are less likely than Biden supporters to say they wouldn't accept the results.
-Of course, they're also more likely to think Trump will win, which makes that much easier to say.
+That’s led to justifiable concern that Trump’s supporters will refuse to accept the results of the election.
+New polling from Suffolk University and USA Today offers some consolation on that point, though: Trump supporters are less likely than Biden supporters to say they wouldn’t accept the results.
+Of course, they’re more likely to think Trump will win, which makes that much easier to say.

 In Trump's response to Ingraham, he didn't simply regurgitate his old claims about rampant fraud.
 He also offered a novel rationalization for why he thinks he won the popular vote.